GoulartJnr/goulartjnr/README.md

 -  **Fact :** First solve the problem, then write the code
 -  **Contact me :** [Goulartjnr](mailto:goulartjnr@gmail.com)

+#### Find me around the web:
+- Connecting and sharing professional updates on <a href="https://www.linkedin.com/in/goulartjnr/">LinkedIn</a>
+- Listening to all my favorite jams on <a href="https://open.spotify.com/user/goulartjnr">Spotify</a>
+- Tweeting about anything on <a href="https://twitter.com/goulartjnr/">Twitter</a>

 ### Languages and Tools

 <code><img height="20" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/javascript/javascript.png"></code>